Black Friday has started at Macy’s — here are the best deals to shop now | CNN Underscored

 Bella 13330 Rocket Blender 12-Piece Set ($14.99, originally $44.99; macys.com)

 From smoothies to spices, this compact machine will have you blending up drinks, salsas, nut butters, coffee beans and more.
-It comes with a tall and short blending cup, drinking cup, two shaker tops, two lids and two comfort lip ring — all dishwasher safe.
+It comes with tall and short blending cups, a drinking cup, two shaker tops, two lids and two comfort lip rings — all dishwasher-safe.
 Get it now for nearly 67% off.

 Beauty